ultrafunkamsterdam/aiosocks/README.rst

 .. code-block::

-  pip install aiosocks
+  pip install aiosocks2

 If you want the latest development version, you can install it from source:

 .. code-block::

-  git clone git@github.com:nibrag/aiosocks.git
+  git clone git@github.com:ultrafunkamsterdam/aiosocks2.git
-  cd aiosocks
+  cd aiosocks2
   python setup.py install

 Usage